Mastercuber/cookie-consent/README.md

 # Cookie Consent
-This is an internationalized Cookie Consent component for vue 3.
+This is an internationalized ([vue-i18n](https://vue-i18n.intlify.dev/)) Cookie Consent component for [vue 3](https://vuejs.org/).

+The first category must be the `essentials` category.
+Only Cookies in this first category are accepted per default and can't be declined.

+All Cookies of other categories are declined per default.

+For each Cookie you can pass optional `onAccepted` and `onDenied` functions, to hand in some code, which will be executed after `save selection` or `save all` is clicked.

+Translations for the passed categories and cookies must be provided, when switching a language.
 ## Component properties
 ```typescript
 export interface Props {